OHSAI Mission Statement

 - DEVELOPING LEADERSHIP We recognize that strong and effective leadership requires an environment of openness, acceptance, creativity, trust and continual personal growth at all organizational levels

-- Fostering Collaboration & Partnerships We champion an Environment of honesty, integrity, respect, teamwork and trust among all those who touch the lives of children and families.
+- FOSTERING COLLABORATION AND PARTNERSHIPS We champion an Environment of honesty, integrity, respect, teamwork and trust among all those who touch the lives of children and families.
 We are a strong and diligent advocate on behalf of our members and partners.

 Barbara Haxton, Executive Director (firstname.lastname@example.org)